Report card: Bob Condotta grades the Seahawks’ first week of NFL free agency

 Carlos Dunlap, Benson Mayowa and Bruce Irvin remain free agents, and Seattle may try to get back all three, though Irvin is recovering from knee surgery.
 If not, the Seahawks will have to move quickly to nab other available pass rushers (including Clowney, Melvin Ingram and Justin Houston).

-Will Seattle re-sign Chris Carson and/or K.J.
+Will Seattle re-sign K.J.
 Wright?

-Aside from Dunlap, those are the biggest names remaining of Seattle’s unsigned free agents now that Griffin is gone.
-There’s been little buzz about either — a report that Carson was close to a deal with Miami proved to be unfounded.
-One reason in Carson’s case is that the running-back market has been largely stagnant.
-As for Wright, the 31-year-old may be one of the increasing number vets who is finding it hard to get offers for more than one year due to the lowered cap.
+Aside from Dunlap, that is the biggest name remaining of Seattle’s unsigned free agents now that Griffin is gone and Chris Carson agreed to re-sign Friday.
+There has been little buzz about Wright so far in free agency.
+The 31-year-old may be one of the increasing number vets who is finding it hard to get offers for more than one year due to the lowered cap.
+Wright had said he was hoping for a multi-year offer.
+The longer he stays unsigned, the better the chances he may just return to Seattle, where he has played the last 10 years.

 How will Seahawks create more cap space?